One woman. One case of self-denial. One hunky best friend who wants a lot more.

 Frankie crouched in front of her with a washcloth dripping tomato juice.
 “Come here.”
 Gently, he tipped her face up, dabbing her forehead.
 “We’ll need to wash your hair and probably burn your clothes.”

 Mandy fought tears.
-She’d worked two week’s worth of extra shifts to buy this outfit.
-It was one of her best and it always made her feel good when her confidence was flagging.
-She’d miss this outfit more than she’d care to admit.
-She let out a loud sigh supposing it was divine retribution for dressing up in her best to be ready with her arms outstretched in case her ex was unable to say, “I do.”
+She’d worked two weeks worth of extra shifts to buy this outfit.
+It was one of her favorites, and it always made her feel good when her confidence was flagging.
+She’d miss this ensemble more than she’d care to admit.

 She felt a rush of emotion for her best friend and slipped from his grip, swiping at her wet cheeks.